aL3891/ServiceFabricSdkContrib/README.md

     <Import Project="..\packages\ServiceFabricSdkContrib.Applications.0.0.4-beta\build\ServiceFabricSdkContrib.Applications.targets" Condition="Exists('..\packages\ServiceFabricSdkContrib.Applications.0.0.4-beta\build\ServiceFabricSdkContrib.Applications.targets')" />

-Also, by default the sfproj projects are not included in the standard build configuration, you need to in the solution configuration to create application packages during build.
+Also, sfproj projects are not included in the standard build configuration, so you need to modify the solution configuration in order to create application packages during build.
-Finally, Creating symlinks in windows requires administrator rights, so you must run visual studio/msbuild with elevated privileges for the packaging to work
+Finally, creating symlinks in windows requires administrator rights, so you must run visual studio/msbuild with elevated privileges for the packaging to work

 ## Feature summary